 Form Data and Multipart

 Two flavors of form posting.
-Pick based on what you're shipping:
+Pick based on the payload:

 application/x-www-form-urlencodedfor plain key/value text fields.
 Small, simple, no binary.multipart/form-datafor file uploads, mixed text + file fields, or anything binary.